A modular framework for functions of Knopp and indefinite binary quadratic forms: The function (k+1)D

-where we use that $Q_{\ol z}=-Q_z$ in the case of $\La_{k+1,D}^*$.
-We next justify interchanging the limits $\eps\to0^+$ with the holomorphic Eichler integral.
-By \eqref{eq:Lambdadef}, $\La_{k+1,D}$ vanishes at $i\infty$, and converges uniformly towards $i\infty$ as the sign-function is bounded (using that $f_{\k,D}$ converges uniformly towards $i\infty$ for $\k>1$).
+where we use $Q_{\ol z}=-Q_z$ for $\La_{k+1,D}^*$.
+We next justify interchanging the limit $\eps\to0^+$ with the holomorphic Eichler integral.
+By \eqref{eq:Lambdadef}, $\La_{k+1,D}$ vanishes at $i\infty$, and converges uniformly towards $i\infty$ as the sign-function is bounded (as $f_{\k,D}$ converges uniformly towards $i\infty$ for $\k>1$).
 By modularity of $\La_{k+1,D}$, both assertions hold towards $0$ as well.
-In other words, the integral converges uniformly, and this permits the exchange of the limit $\eps\to0^+$ with the integral.
+So the integral converges uniformly, and this permits the exchange of the limit $\eps\to0^+$ with the integral.

 We consider the holomorphic Eichler integral first.
 If $\t+w\notin E_D$, then the limit inside the integral vanishes, because $\t+w+i\eps$ and $\t+w-i\eps$ are in the same connected component for $\eps$ sufficiently small.
 If $\t+w\in E_D$, then we apply Proposition \ref{prop:Lambdalocal} to obtain